ibm-messaging/connectivity-pack-kafka-connectors/README.md

                 env:
                   CONNECTIVITYPACK_PKCS12_PASSWORD: <your-pkcs12-password>
             ```

-        - **`CONNECTIVITYPACK_CERTS_PATH`**: The file path to the directory containing the certificates required for secure communication.
-This includes the client certificate, private key, and any intermediate certificates that are needed for secure communication between the connector and the Connectivity Pack.
-For example:

-          ```yaml
-          CONNECTIVITYPACK_CERTS_PATH: /mnt/connectivitypack/certificates
-          ```

-          The path must be mounted correctly within the container to ensure the connector has access to the required certificates.
-By default, the `CONNECTIVITYPACK_CERTS_PATH` is set to `/mnt/connectivitypack/certificates`.
-You must update this value to match the location where your certificates are mounted.

 1. Apply the configured `KafkaConnect` custom resource by using the `kubectl apply` command to start the Kafka Connect runtime.